‘There’s no doubt things are changing’

 Montana has warmed 2.7 degrees Fahrenheit since 1950, considerably more than the United States as a whole.
 That added heat is contributing to raging forest fires and bark beetle outbreaks, a combination that has devastated the state’s forests.

 What Golden and his son have witnessed is part of a broader trend.
-The forests have seen so much damage that Montana’s trees, which had provided the crucial function of pulling carbon dioxide from the air, are sending the greenhouse gas back into the atmosphere.
+The forests have experienced so much damage that Montana’s trees, which had provided the crucial function of pulling carbon dioxide from the air, are sending the greenhouse gas back into the atmosphere.

-Montana is one of six states in the West where trees have been emitting carbon in the past decade or so, according to an analysis by David Cleaves, former climate change adviser to the chief of the U.S. Forest Service.
+Montana is one of six states in the West where trees have been emitting carbon in the past decade or so, according to an analysis by David Cleaves, a former climate change adviser to the chief of the U.S. Forest Service.

 The other states are Arizona, Colorado, Nevada, Utah and Wyoming.
-Four of these states’ forests have flipped in recent years to become carbon emitters — with Montana showing the biggest changes of all, according to the analysis, which only measured the carbon content of trees, not soil.
-In the 1990s, Montana’s forests were pulling some 20 million tons of carbon dioxide out of the air each year.
+Four of these states’ forests have flipped in recent years to become carbon emitters — with Montana showing the biggest changes of all, according to the analysis, which measured the carbon content of only trees, not soil.
+In the 1990s, Montana’s forests were pulling about 20 million tons of carbon dioxide out of the air each year.
 But by the 2010s, they had reversed course and were putting a few million tons per year back again.
 The net result is that Montana is sending an extra 20 million tons of carbon dioxide into the atmosphere each year.

 “In the last 10, 15 years, there’s been quite a bit more mortality than in earlier times,” said Cleaves, who is now a consultant with the conservation group American Forests.
 “So much so that … it crept up to become a small but noticeable source of emissions.”